-Internal auditors have conducted audit that cover not only financial controls but also operational and compliance controls.
+Internal auditors have conducted an audit that cover not only financial controls but also operational and compliance controls.
 Any material non-compliance or lapses in internal controls together with corrective measures recommended by internal and external auditors are reported to the AC.
-Based on the internal controls established and maintained by the Group, work performed by the internal and external auditors, and reviews performed by Management, various Board Committees and the Board, the Board, with the concurrence of the AC, is of the opinion that the Group's internal controls, including financial, operational, compliance and information technology controls, and risks management systems, were adequate and effective.
+Based on the internal controls established and maintained by the Group, work performed by the internal and external auditors, and reviews performed by Management, various Board Committees and the Board, the Board, with the concurrence of the AC, is of the opinion that the Group's internal controls, including financial, operational, compliance and information technology controls, and risks management systems, put in place during FY2017 are adequate and effective.